Tobi208/pygan/ReadMe.md

 # Python Metagenome Analzyer (PYGAN)

 Requires Python 3.9 and a [MEGAN Map](https://software-ab.informatik.uni-tuebingen.de/download/megan6/welcome.html) to perform an LCA analysis on metagenomic sequences from alignment data.
+Refer to _LCA analysis of metagenomic sequences in Python_ or read the doc strings for further information.

 ## Run